RobertArtigas/Installers/README.md

 There is also an e-mail you can contact me with.
 It is published in the templates.

 If you find errors, let me know, the software will get fixed, as the schedule and time allows.
-Most of the time, this is the production software that is used when I do changes for myself or my clients.
+**Most of the time, this is the production software that is used when I do changes for myself or my clients.**
-If it is not being currently used, it will have changes or fixes made when there is a quiet moment to make the changes.
+If it is not currently being used, it will have changes or fixes made when there is a quiet moment to make the changes.

 ## Software Installers Available